 First, prioritize payments.
 Make all your minimums, but then put more money toward the card with the lowest balance (because motivation) or the card with the highest APR (because it’ll save you on interest).
 Full disclosure: The second option is our favorite.

 Second, consider ways to consolidate.
 You have two major options.
 Get a balance-transfer credit card, which lets you transfer high-interest credit card debt onto a new piece of plastic touting a no-to-low introductory APR for a certain period of time.
-Or look into a personal loan, or debt consolidation loan.
+You can also look into a personal loan, or debt consolidation loan.
 Debt consolidation loans can be used to pay off multiple credit cards, effectively converting them into an installment loan — you’ll pay a set amount with a specified interest rate over a set period of time.
+Wondering if debt consolidation would work for you?
+Here are some important things to consider.

 What’s Better: A Balance Transfer Credit Card or a Debt Consolidation Loan?

 It depends largely on how much debt you’re carrying, how fervent you are about getting it paid off and how you feel about installment loans.
-Balance transfer credit cards have the flexibility of a credit card, because they are one.
+A balance transfer credit card has the flexibility of a credit card, because it is one.
 That means even though you should be working as hard as you can to pay your debt off before that intro period expires, you won’t be locked into a set monthly payment and you can make a minimum payment if you run into financial trouble down the line.

 A debt consolidation loan, conversely, locks you into a monthly payment but provides you with a set time you’ll be out of the red.
 The key with either option is to make sure you secure a lower interest rate on the balance you’re paying off or transferring.
 You’ve got a better shot of that with a balance transfer credit card, because the best ones offer a 0% introductory rate.
-In either case, it’ll come down to your credit.
+In either case, the interest rates you qualify for will come down to your credit.

 A few other things to keep in mind: Balance transfer credit cards typically charge a fee, usually 2% to 3% of the debt you’re looking to transfer.
 And you won’t know your credit limit until after you apply, though you can call the issuer to get an idea of where it might fall and whether it will cover the entire balance you’re looking to transfer.